eserlxl/vglog-filter/doc/DEVELOPER_GUIDE.md

 2.  **Compiler not C++20 compatible**: Verify your compiler (GCC 10+ or Clang 12+) supports C++20.
 Update your compiler if it's outdated.
 3.  **Missing dependencies**: Ensure all build essentials (e.g., `build-essential` on Debian/Ubuntu) and CMake are installed.
 4.  **Permission issues**: Check file permissions and ownership in your project directory, especially after cloning or extracting.
+5.  **Build directory conflicts**: Use `./build.sh clean` to remove old build artifacts if you encounter strange build issues.

 ### Common Test Failures